Tangent curves to degenerating hypersurfaces: Obstruction bundle and virtual push-forward

-The morphism $\varphi$ factors through the \'etale substack consisting of those stacks of the form \eqref{eqn: local model for LogM01} in which $Q$ is the minimal monoid associated to a logarithmic stable map to $\Xcal_0$.
+The morphism $\varphi$ factors through the smooth cover consisting of those stacks of the form \eqref{eqn: local model for LogM01} in which $Q$ is the minimal monoid associated to a logarithmic stable map to $\Xcal_0$.
 To be more precise: given a closed point $\xi \in \Kup^{\log}(\Xcal_0)$ there is an associated minimal monoid $Q$ giving a local chart for the logarithmic structure around $\xi$, and another minimal monoid $P$ giving a local chart for the logarithmic structure around $\psi(\xi) \in \Mfrak_{0,1}$, together with a natural morphism $P \to Q$.
-After choosing a suitable atomic neighbourhood $V$ for $\psi(\xi)$, we have a local factorisation of $\varphi$ through the associated \'etale open:
+After choosing a suitable atomic neighbourhood $V$ for $\psi(\xi)$, we have a local factorisation of $\varphi$ through the associated chart:

-From now on, therefore, we replace $\Log\Mfrak_{0,1}$ by the open substack described above.
-Having made this substitution, we begin with a fundamental result on the geometry of the morphism:
+From now on, therefore, we replace $\Log\Mfrak_{0,1}$ by the image of the charts described above. \end{remark}

+We begin with a fundamental result on the geometry of the morphism $\Log\Mfrak_{0,1} \to \Mfrak_{0,1}$.
 The proof makes crucial use of the properties of the minimal monoid $Q$ established in \S \ref{sec: tropical moduli and minimal monoid}.